Lunatic Lateral: The play

 With just three seconds left in regulation and the score tied 24–24, Jones took the snap and handed the ball off to Stevenson on a draw play with the Raiders playing in prevent defense, presumably to run the clock out and send the game to overtime.
 Stevenson eluded several Raiders defenders and ran the ball 23 yards towards the right sideline to the Las Vegas 32-yard line.
 With Raiders safety Duron Harmon closing in, Stevenson pitched the ball a short distance over his shoulder to Meyers, who ran back to the 40-yard line before throwing the ball towards the middle of the field and roughly 12 yards backwards towards Mac Jones's vicinity, unaware that Raiders defensive end Chandler Jones, who had earlier missed a tackle on Stevenson during the play, was guarding him.
-Jones then intercepted the ball and stiff-armed New England quarterback Mac Jones to the ground before running the ball back 48 yards for the improbable game-winning touchdown.
+Jones then intercepted the ball and stiff-armed Mac Jones to the ground before running the ball back 48 yards for the improbable game-winning touchdown.

 Chandler Jones, who had played for the Patriots from 2012 to 2015, was credited with a fumble recovery due to the backwards motion of the ball.
 He later described to Peter King of NBC Sports:

 Instead of pursuing the ball, I just started playing back into saying, alright who's the next passer?
 Who could they possibly throw it to next that's behind the line of scrimmage?
 Because they're playing this whole hot potato game.
 Sure enough, I saw Jakobi Meyers kinda look back at Mac Jones, the quarterback.
 He was standing in the middle of the field.
 I literally just jumped up when I saw the ball coming, intended for Mac.
 Mac was kind of standing there, looking at me with big eyes.
 I literally just jumped up and intercepted it.
 I just gave Mac a nice stiff arm with my right hand.
 The rest was history.